wmcbrine/PDCurses/IMPLEMNT.md

 The non-portable functionality of reset_prog_mode() is handled here -- whatever's not done in _restore_mode().
-In current ports: In OS/2, this sets the keyboard to binary mode; in Windows conosle, it enables or disables the mouse pointer to match the saved mode; in others it does nothing.
+In current ports: In OS/2, this sets the keyboard to binary mode; in Windows console, it enables or disables the mouse pointer to match the saved mode; in others it does nothing.